kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 title: Frequently Asked Questions
 ---

-## Kryptokronad / zedwallet Issues
+## Kryptokronad / kkrwallet Issues

 #### Q: I'm seeing an error in Kryptokronad `Proof of work too weak for block...` and the syncing stopped.